When you’re on holidays, local tips can often lead to the most exhilarating experiences.

 4) Where to Shop

-Shopping in Byron Bay means so much more than what you’d expect.
-It’s about going home with garments or accessories that reflect the casual boho chic style embodied in labels such as Spell or Mister Zimi, known for its vivacious prints.
+Shopping in Byron Bay gives you the opportunity to pick up some distinctly artisanal Byron-created fashion: garments or accessories created sustainably that that also reflect a casual boho chic style, with labels such as Spell or Mister Zimi, known for its vivacious, colourful prints.

-As it turns out, right here in this two-part shopping guide to must-visit shops in the town centre, as well as our other hive of retail activity – the Arts and Industrial Estate, where you’ll find the new kid on the block, Habitat, and other cool finds such Pirates Dreaming, for out-of-the-box jewellery.
+As it turns out, right here in this two-part shopping guide to must-visit shops in the town centre, as well as our other hive of retail activity – the Arts & Industrial Estate and Habitat.
+To find out more about this retail and food hub, check out our guide to the Arts and Industrial Estate.

 5) Where to Go for Best Beaches

-If so, read on…and by the way, you wouldn’t be alone.
-Jokes aside, it would be fair to say that no trip to Byron would be complete without spending at least some of your time – if not most – at the beach.
-After all, it’s said we have among the most stunning ones in the world, such as the picture perfect Wategos Beach.
+If so, read on… It would be fair to say that no trip to Byron would be complete without spending at least some of your time – if not most – at the beach, especially on one of the most photographed beaches in the world – the picture perfect Wategos Beach.

 If you’re looking for gentle waves and protected bays, an obvious choice is Torakina Beach in Brunswick Heads.
-Make sure to grab some fish and chips, and check out the local markets if you happen to be there on the first Saturday of the month.
+Make sure to grab some fish and chips to munch in the adjacent riverside park, and check out the local markets if you happen to be there on the first Saturday of the month.

 Here are some other local suggestions for the best family-friendly beaches, all an easy 10 to 25 minutes’ drive from Elements of Byron.